-Considerate of operating the Company resolved to dispose of Wowprime USA Holding Ltd. (Samoa), the liquidation was completed and the certificate of cancellation was obtained on March 9, 2022.
+In consideration of operation, the Company resolved to dispose of Wowprime USA Holding Ltd. (Samoa); the liquidation was completed, and the certificate of cancellation was obtained on March 9, 2022.

-Refer to Table 5 for the details of the subsidiaries indirectly held by the Company.
+Refer to Table 6 for the details of the subsidiaries indirectly held by the Company.